hwipl/blog/drafts/tc-bpf_from_c/README.md

 Note: creating this document started before libbpf supported TC program loading.
 Maybe a, probably much shorter, libbpf version of this will come in the future.
-Still, this document provides information on how TC, netlink, and BPF interact and can be used from a C program.
+Still, this document provides information on how TC, Netlink, and BPF interact and can be used from a C program.

 ## Overview